arthtyagi/geddit/README.md

  - [ ] Adding a How-To use this animator.
  - [ ] Support Markdown
  - [ ] Support Rich Text Editing
- - [ ] Add FAQs

-Note : I won't be deploying this to production.
+Note : I won't be deploying this to production anytime soon.